-This bill amends the Reissue Revised Statutes of Nebraska to enhance educational opportunities for students under juvenile court jurisdiction by establishing a centralized education records system.
-The State Department of Education is mandated to create this system to ensure uninterrupted education services and timely sharing of academic records.
+This bill amends the Reissue Revised Statutes of Nebraska to improve educational opportunities for students under juvenile court jurisdiction.
+It mandates the establishment of a centralized education records system by the State Department of Education to ensure uninterrupted education services and timely sharing of academic records.
 The bill also requires the employment of registrars to manage these records and facilitate credit hour awards for completed academic work.
-Furthermore, it outlines the responsibilities of the Commissioner of Education regarding the issuance of high school diplomas and sets a timeline for implementing these provisions.
+Additionally, it outlines the responsibilities of the Commissioner of Education regarding the issuance of high school diplomas and emphasizes collaboration among state departments to enhance educational outcomes for these students.
+Modifications to graduation requirements allow students under juvenile court jurisdiction to graduate without additional requirements if they were previously enrolled in a public high school.

 Final Reading: 79-303.01, 79-729, 79-1054